jdbctemplatemapper/jdbctemplatemapper/README.md

   }

  // Access a table in another database (The connection should have the appropriate privileges)
- @Table(name='product', catalog='someotherdatabase') // catalog name is synonymous to database name for mysql class Product {...}
+ @Table(name="product", catalog="someotherdatabase") // catalog name is synonymous to database name for mysql class Product {...}

 ```